Chinese folk religion: Worship and modalities of religious practice

 Generally speaking, the Chinese believe that spiritual and material well-being ensues from the harmony of humanity and gods in their participation in the same cosmic power, and also believe that by taking the right path and practice anybody is able to reach the absolute reality.
 Religious practice is therefore regarded as the bridge to link the human world to the spiritual source, maintaining the harmony of the micro and macrocosmos, protecting the individual and the world from disruption.
 In this sense, the Chinese view of human life is not deterministic, but one is a master of his own life and can choose to collaborate with the deities for a harmonious world.

 Chinese culture being a holistic system, in which every aspect is a part of a whole, Chinese folk religious practice is often intermingled with political, educational and economic concerns.
 A gathering or event may be encompassed with all of these aspects; in general, the commitment (belief) and the process or rite (practice) together form the internal and external dimensions of Chinese religious life.
 In village communities, religious services are often organised and led by local people themselves.
 Leaders are usually selected among male heads of families or lineages, or village heads.

 A simple form of individual practice is to show respect for the gods through pinyin (incense offering), and the exchange of vows.
 Sacrifice can consist of incense, oil, and candles, as well as money.
 Religious devotion may also express in the form of performance troupes (pinyin), involving many types of professionals such as stilt walkers, lion dancers, musicians, martial arts masters, pinyin dancers, and story-tellers.

 Deities can also be respected through moral deeds in their name, and self-cultivation.
 Some forms of folk religion develop clear prescriptions for believers, such as detailed lists of meritorious and sinful deeds in the form of "morality books" and ledgers of merit and demerit.
 Involvement in the affairs of communal or intra-village temples are perceived by believers as ways for accumulating merit.
 Virtue is believed to accumulate in one's heart, which is seen as energetic centre of the human body.
 Practices of communication with the gods comprehend different forms of Chinese shamanism, such as wu shamanism and tongji mediumship, or pinyin practice.

+Folk religious practice involves various professional or semi-professional ritual specialists who could be hired by individuals or communities.
+These include spirit mediums, fortune tellers, feng shui practitioners, yin-yang specialists, ritual musicians, and crafters of votive paper offerings.